 On Jan.
-5, 2023, the CAWCD Board reviewed a policy (See Appendix C-2) approved on Nov.
-3, 2016, dedicating all unencumbered credits currently held by CAWCD for the exclusive use by CAGRD to meet its legal requirement to meet its replenishment obligation and/or establish and/or maintain the Replenishment Reserve.
+5, 2023, the CAWCD Board reviewed its policy (See Appendix C-2) approved on Nov.
+3, 2016, dedicating all unencumbered credits currently held by CAWCD for the exclusive use by CAGRD to meet its legal requirements towards replenishment obligation and/or establish and/or maintain the Replenishment Reserve.
 Additionally, the CAWCD Board policy is intended to avoid rate shock and reduce competition for water supplies between CAGRD and other water users within CAWCD's service area.
 These dedicated credits are located in the Phoenix and Pinal AMAs.
 The credits include those accrued by CAWCD in the early to mid-1990s using its own reserve funds, as well as those accrued by CAWCD in the mid-1990s using money from the State Water Storage Fund (commonly known as State Demonstration funds).
-Table 5.4 summarizes the dedicated CAWCD credits available to CAGRD through calendar year 2024.
+Table 5.4 summarizes the dedicated CAWCD credits available to CAGRD through calendar year 2023.

 Table 5.4

 Existing CAWCD Credits (AF)

-2024 Year-End Estimate
+2023 Year-End Total

-Description Phoenix AMA Pinal AMA Tucson AMA Total CAWCD LTSCs Dedicated to CAGRD Replenishment Reserve 177,523 311,232 0 488,755
+Description Phoenix AMA Pinal AMA Tucson AMA Total CAWCD LTSCs Available to CAGRD for Replenishment 188,584 311,108 0 499,692 Target and/or Obligation

-The CAWCD Board policy requires CAGRD to pay CAWCD for credits in the calendar year in which the credits are transferred at the then-current Excess CAP water rate.
+CAWCD Board policy requires CAGRD to pay CAWCD for credits in the calendar year in which the credits are transferred at the then-current Excess CAP water rate.
 Since Excess CAP water is not projected to be available during the duration of the 2025 Plan, CAGRD will pay CAWCD the same annual rate paid by CAP M&I subcontractors for water delivered, plus the current M&I capital charge.

-Table 5.5 summarizes the total LTSCs available for the CAGRD Replenishment Reserve in each AMA, including existing CAGRD Replenishment Reserve credits and dedicated CAWCD credits.
+Table 5.5 summarizes the projected total LTSCs available for the CAGRD Replenishment Reserve in each AMA.
+This table includes existing CAGRD Replenishment Reserve credits (through 2023) and the projected distribution of CAGRD-dedicated LTSCs from CAWCD towards the Reserve Target and/or replenishment obligation in each AMA.